MicrosoftDocs/ai-builder/ai-builder-docs/object-detector-component-in-powerapps.md

 ---
-title: Use an object detection component in PowerApps | Microsoft Docs
+title: Use an object detection component in PowerApps -  AI Builder | Microsoft Docs
 description: Provides information about how to use an object detection component in PowerApps
 author: Dean-Haas
 manager: kvivek